OpenSees Cloud

 the Rayleigh quotient if you use elements with mass density.
 However,

-after doing a static analysis with UniformExcitation
+after doing a static analysis with UniformExcitation, you can use

-to get the assembled mass matrix, then do scalar
+GimmeMCK and printA to get the assembled mass matrix, then do scalar

 triple products with the nodal displacements.